Eternal Sunshine (album): Performances and tour

 Grande appeared as the musical guest on the March 9, 2024, episode of Saturday Night Live.
 It marked her third appearance on the show and her first since 2016.
 She performed "We Can't Be Friends (Wait for Your Love)" and "Imperfect for You".
-Grande attended and was the surprise performer at the 2024 Met Gala in New York City on May 6, 2024.
-She performed the album's first three singles alongside "Into You", "7 Rings", Sleeping Beauty (1959)'s "Once Upon a Dream", and a cover duet of Whitney Houston and Mariah Carey's 1998 single, "When You Believe", with Cynthia Erivo.
+Grande was the surprise performer at the 2024 Met Gala in New York City on May 6, 2024.
+She performed the first three singles alongside "Into You", "7 Rings", Sleeping Beauty (1959)'s "Once Upon a Dream", and a cover duet of Whitney Houston and Mariah Carey's "When You Believe" (1998) with Cynthia Erivo.
 Grande was the musical guest for the June 6, 2024, episode of The Tonight Show Starring Jimmy Fallon, where she performed "The Boy Is Mine".
-Performances of the seven songs that had live renditions on the Slightly Deluxe and Also Live version of the album, with Grande backed by a ten-piece band, were released to her Vevo channel via YouTube from October 1 to 7.
+Performances of the seven songs that had live renditions on the Slightly Deluxe and Also Live version, with Grande backed by a 10-piece band, were released to her Vevo channel via YouTube from October 1 to 7.

 In July 2024, Grande stated on the Shut Up Evan podcast that she planned a "mini sampling of shows" supporting the album, adding that it would be "a really lovely idea to be able to trickle in some shows in between the two Wicked films".
 Following speculation in December 2024 of an impending announcement of a concert tour for 2025, Republic Records denied rumors and stated that there were "no plans" to tour.
 Later that month, Grande told Variety that although "music and being on stage will always be a part of [her] life", she would not be touring "anytime soon", prioritising acting for "the next few years".
 In July 2025, Grande posted a clip of her 2024 Met Gala performance on Instagram, ending the caption by stating that she was "working on a plan to sing for you all next year.
-Even if it's just for a little".
+Even if it's just for a little."

 A concert tour in support of the album, titled the Eternal Sunshine Tour, was announced on August 28, 2025.
-It is scheduled to consist of 41 shows across the United States, Canada, and the United Kingdom, taking place between June and September 2026.
+It consisted of 41 shows across the United States, Canada, and England between June and September 2026.